dylan398/dashboard/docs/CONTEXT.md

 Cost discipline — OpEx categories, vendor selection Crew/capacity — hiring, training, equipment investment Service mix — which kinds of work to lean into
-Bid response — speed, quality of bid prep (volume is fixed: SFS bids every job they can)
+Bid response — speed, quality of bid prep
+(Possible — descriptive, not auto-actioned) Bid-acceptance triage — the §2.5 segmentation describes which GCs have shown what win history.
+Whether to keep bidding any specific GC is Dylan's call.
+The dashboard surfaces the groupings; it does NOT generate recommendations like "stop bidding GC X" or "save Y hours/year."
+Treat the analyst-suggested actions with significantly less weight than the segmentation data itself.

 What SFS does NOT control (don't generate "do X" insights here):